1.1 Sodium zirconium cyclosilicate is recommended as an option for treating hyperkalaemia in adults only if used:

 in emergency care for acute life-threatening hyperkalaemia alongside standard care or

-1.2 In outpatient care, stop sodium zirconium cyclosilicate if RAAS inhibitors are no longer suitable.
+1.2 Stop sodium zirconium cyclosilicate if RAAS inhibitors are no longer suitable. [amended 2022]

 1.3 This recommendation is not intended to affect treatment with sodium zirconium cyclosilicate that was started in the NHS before this guidance was published.
 People having treatment outside this recommendation may continue without change to the funding arrangements in place for them before this guidance was published, until they and their NHS clinician consider it appropriate to stop.